Ford Windstar

-The Ford Windstar (later the Ford Freestar and Mercury Monterey) is a minivan that was produced and sold by Ford.
-The replacement for the Ford Aerostar, the Windstar adopted the front-wheel drive configuration of the Chrysler minivans.
-From the 1995 to 2007 model years, three generations of the model line were sold, with the final generation renamed as the Ford Freestar.
+The Ford Windstar (later the Ford Freestar and Mercury Monterey) is a minivan that was produced and sold by Ford from the 1995 to 2007 model years.
+The second minivan line designed by Ford, the Windstar moved closer in line to the design of the Chrysler minivans.
+The successor of the Ford Aerostar, the model line adopted front-wheel drive and a "two-box" body design.
+Three generations of the model line were produced, with the final generation taking on the Ford Freestar nameplate.

 Unrelated to the Nissan-developed Mercury Villager, the Windstar was marketed without a Lincoln-Mercury counterpart.
-As part of the 2004 launch of the Ford Freestar, Mercury introduced its first Ford-produced minivan in a revival of the Mercury Monterey nameplate.
+Coinciding with the introduction of the Ford Freestar for 2004, Mercury introduced its first Ford-produced minivan in a revival of the Mercury Monterey nameplate.

 Following a decline in sales across the minivan segment in the mid-2000s, the Freestar and Monterey were discontinued after the 2007 model year with no direct replacement.
 In North America, the model line was functionally matched by the 7-passenger 2008 Ford Taurus X wagon/CUV; in Mexico, the Freestar was replaced by the Ford Transit/Tourneo.
 In 2014, Ford reentered the segment as the Ford Transit Connect compact MPV gained 7-passenger seating in North America.

-During its production the Ford Windstar/Freestar and the Mercury Monterey were sourced from Oakville Assembly (Oakville, Ontario).
+During its production, the Ford Windstar/Freestar and the Mercury Monterey were sourced from Oakville Assembly (Oakville, Ontario).
 In total, 1,984,232 were produced (1,704,786 Windstars, 246,493 Freestars, and 32,953 Montereys).